openbermuda/karmapi/docs/hawking.rst

 have new insights on the universe.

 I am afraid this is just one more such message, but I believe with a significant probability of actually being of value.
+At the very least, it provides a new way of looking at the problem that should provide significant new insights.

 I have attached a CV so you can learn a little of my background.
 I grew up in the UK, attended Warwick University in the early 1980's